framps/raspiBackupDoc/en/src/why-shouldn-t-you-use-dd-as-backup-type.md

 ## Why?

 1. dd backs up an entire partition 1 to 1 at bit level.
-Errors are reported are reported if the bits cannot be read.
+Errors are reported if the bits cannot be read.
 However, there are also file system errors occur from time to time.
 These are usually caused by sudden power failure.
 These errors are not noticed by dd.
-This means that dd backs up a partition including the file system errors, which are then also restored during the restore. restored.
+This means that dd backs up a partition including the file system errors, which are then also restored during the restore.
    Thus you have an exact copy of the system with file system errors.
 You keep creating backups in the belief that everything is OK and then delete old backups at some point.
-Thus, little by little unnoticed, backups without file system errors are replaced by backups with file system errors. replaced.
-If a restore is then required, you no longer have a backup without file system errors and can only hope that the file system errors have not have damaged any important system data.
+Thus, little by little unnoticed, backups without file system errors are replaced by backups with file system errors.
+   If a restore is then required, you no longer have a backup without file system errors and can only hope that the file system errors have not damaged any important system data.
 Otherwise the backup is useless.

-2. When restoring a dd backup, the backup is restored 1 to 1 at bit level. is restored.
-If the SD card is not OK, often no error is reported by dd is reported.
+2. When restoring a dd backup, the backup is restored 1 to 1 at bit level.
+   If the SD card is not OK, often no error is reported by dd.
 If you then boot the system, it does not start or there are error messages from system services.
 Then the users get in touch and create a problem report because *raspiBackup* is not working correctly.
    After they are then asked to perform a restore to a new SD card